To get the full context of this ectopic pregnancy story, catch up on My Miscarriage Story here.

 She had completed the D&C and hadn’t found any pregnancy villi.
 To get rid of the ectopic pregnancy, I would be getting a shot of methotrexate.

-Methotrexate is a chemotherapeutic agent that works by antagonizing folic acid- an essential ingredient needed for cell growth.
+Methotrexate is a chemotherapeutic agent that works by counteracting folic acid- an essential ingredient that cells have to have in order to grow.

 By doing so, it halts the growth of fast growing cells.